anzo-p/stream-lines/infra/readme.md

 ### 2.2.
 Required ECR repositories

-These ar 'backend', 'dashboard', 'influxdb', 'ingest', 'ripples', and they need to be acuirable from CDK like so
+These are 'backend', 'currents', 'dashboard', 'gather', 'influxdb', 'ingest', 'ripples', and they need to be acuirable from CDK like so

 ```
 ecr.Repository.fromRepositoryName(this, 'EcrRepository', '<repo-name>')